English Version V2 – April 2006 Download as PDF for printing

 End of Turn

-Note: If you are entitled to another turn
+Note: If you are entitled to

-start again at Step 2.
-Apart from
+tile, then you start again at Step 2.
+Apart from omitting Step 1, it is a

-omitting Step 1, it is a completely separate turn.
-What you did in your first
+completely separate turn.
+What you did in your first turn has no effect on what

-turn has no effect on what you are allowed to do in your second turn.
+you are allowed to do in your second turn.

 Scoring Element |